Pauanui gets enlarged fit-for-purpose facility

 The club currently has around 60 volunteer lifeguards who patrol the beach each weekend from the start of December to the end of February, as well as Easter and Labour weekends.

-As well as lifeguard patrols, PSLC actively manages associated programmes (lifeguard development, junior surf and surf sports) at Pauanui over the summer period.
+As well as lifeguard patrols, PSLSC actively manages associated programmes (lifeguard development, junior surf and surf sports) at Pauanui over the summer period.

 The club is run by a number of volunteer committees, overseen by an executive volunteer board.